frontenddogma/web-development-glossary/manuscript/s.md

 : → Standard Generalized Markup Language

 Shadow DOM
 : A scoped sub-tree, or isolated DOM tree, with its own elements and styles.
-Shadow DOM is one of the Web Component standards. ℹ︎&nbsp;[w3c.github.io/webcomponents/spec/shadow](https://w3c.github.io/webcomponents/spec/shadow/)
+Shadow DOM is one of the web component standards. ℹ︎&nbsp;[w3c.github.io/webcomponents/spec/shadow](https://w3c.github.io/webcomponents/spec/shadow/)

 Shadow host
 : The element that a shadow tree is attached to, like the root element of a custom element.